What is Animal Chiropractic?

-The visit starts by obtaining a detailed history consisting of information from the owner, prior x-rays or laboratory analysis and previous diagnoses and therapies if applicable.
+The visit starts by obtaining a detailed history consisting of information from the owner and previous diagnoses and therapies if applicable.
 Next, the chiropractic evaluation begins and includes a moving exam and palpation.
 The horse or dog is observed standing in a natural position and then is observed both walking and trotting to and from the examiner.
 If abnormalities are seen, additional tests may be performed such as flexion tests.
 Next, each individual joint in the spine is palpated to evaluate range of motion and localize areas of restriction.

 The adjustment is a very specific high velocity, low amplitude thrust on the restricted area.
 This means a lot of force is NOT used in a proper adjustment!
 A proper adjustment remains within the normal range of motion of the joint.
 Most animals enjoy being adjusted because the adjustment causes no discomfort unless there is a severe or very chronic restriction.
 If you watch your animal while we adjusted, you can often see them relax.
 Many times horses will yawn, lick or chew after an area of restriction is corrected.

 When indicated, Dr. Commerford will provide owners with information on how to continue care at home.
 This may consist of strengthening exercises, stretches or massage.
 Follow up frequency is determined on a case by case basis.
 For preventive care in athletes we recommend every 3-4 month visits.
 For animals with chronic restrictions or multiple areas of restriction Dr. Commerford may recommend a follow up visit in one month.